 Naval Ravikant: specific knowledge × leverage

-Naval Ravikant's framework, distilled in The Almanack of Naval Ravikant, says wealth (and durable startup ideas with it) comes from the intersection of three things.
-Specific knowledge.
-Leverage.
-Accountability.
+Naval Ravikant's framework, distilled in The Almanack of Naval Ravikant, says wealth (and durable startup ideas with it) comes from the intersection of three critical factors: specific knowledge, leverage, and accountability.

 Skills you can't easily be trained for.
 Learned by accident, obsession, or being in the right room for years.

 Code, media, capital, or labor.
 Things that scale without your time.
-Code and media are the permissionless forms.
+Code and media are permissionless.

 Taking responsibility under your own name.
-Reputation as the long-term compounding asset.
+Reputation acts as the ultimate compounding asset.

 The specific-knowledge inventory

-- 01Write your inventory honestly.
-Past jobs, communities, hobbies, accidents of biography.
-The point is unfair access, not credentials.
+Past jobs, communities, obsessive hobbies, accidents of biography.
+Focus on unfair access rather than traditional credentials.

 Worked example